mohammadbilalmansuri/cyberfiction-clone/readme.md

 # Cyber Fiction Clone

-This is a replica of the award-winning Cyber Fiction website, created to practice and showcase skills in HTML, CSS, JavaScript, and animation libraries.
-This project includes scroll-based canvas animations using GSAP and Locomotive Scroll.
+A replica of the award-winning Cyber Fiction website home page, developed to practice and understand how animations are implemented in modern front-end development.
+This project features scroll-based canvas animations using GSAP and Locomotive Scroll, enhancing the ability to add animations to websites.

-## About the Project

-This project replicates the dynamic animations and interactive design of the original Cyber Fiction website.
-It leverages GSAP with ScrollTrigger for scroll-based animations and Locomotive Scroll for smooth scrolling effects.
-In the website, you will see on-scroll canvas change animations.
-This clone serves as a hands-on exercise to apply HTML, CSS, and JavaScript to create engaging and visually appealing user experiences.

 ## Technologies Used